limph0nimph/Analysis-of-SGD-of-Deep-Neural-Networks-Under-Heavy-Tailed-Gradient-Noise/README.md

 ### BERT:
 - notebook

-### In addition, some statistics for SG noise were calculated in R language due to inner problems of SciPy implementation.
+### In addition, some statistics for SG noise were calculated in R language
+Due to inner problems of scipy, part of the work with alpha-stable distributions has been made in R.
 - R notebook